 "Barbarius is gone!"
-Apollus said loudly.
+Apollus exclaimed rushing into the atrium.

 "What is the meaning of this?!"
 Father said raising his voice.

 "What does it say?"
-Father inquired anxiously.
+Father inquired.

 I will be going away for a little while.
 Please do not bemoan over me for I am well and safe.
 I have never had the courage until now to make this bold move.
 I love you father, even though you pushed me, you saw something in me that I did not think I possessed.
-I will miss Apollus for your sarcastic humor, and for being my comrade.
-I will miss you Troy too.
-You are still my youngest brother and I will hope you always stay pure at heart.
+I will miss Apollus for your cynical humor, and for being my comrade.
+I will miss you too Troy.
+You are still my youngest brother and I hope you always stay pure at heart.

 "Barbarius" Maximus Acertius

-Father tore the letter in two, crumbled it up and threw it in the fire!
+Father tore the letter in two, crumbled it up, and threw it in the fire.

-"Why yes.
-Your brother will return.
-Young men usually act irrationally.
+"Your brother will return.
+Young men usually act foolishly.
 Your minds are still developing, and you have not quite reached the in-betweens of the scale.
-In other words I am trying to say; stability.
-He will make his way just like I did at his age.
-I believe I have something for you before I leave myself again.
-I already gave gifts to your brothers including Barbarius before he took off.
-Here open it."
-He handed me a small wooden box with a lid on top.
+In other words I am trying to say stability.
+He will make his way just like I did at his age."
+Grandfather took a seat next to me, who seemed to be not bothered that I left half of the couch damp.

 "Is there anything else?"
 I asked.